 Lonely Planet Cambodia is the #1 best seller book on Cambodia travel guides.

 This is their 9th edition, updated and published on September 1, 2014.
 In Cambodia, there are two ways to get around.
-The first option is to read what recommended in the guide book.
+The first option is to read what recommended in the guidebook.
 The 2nd option is to go and ask a Tuk Tuk driver.

 I recommend that you follow a mix of them.
 The book might give you the essential and best practices.
-The local people guide will bring you more close to the culture of people you visit.
+The local people guide will bring you more close to the culture of the people you visit.

-This book stays on the bestseller list quite a long time.
+Moreover, this book stays on the bestseller list quite a long time.
 It’s good to see they update it every year.
 I hope you would find useful information there.
 If not, you can ask me anytime on Twitter.

 This is their 4th edition, updated and published on September 1, 2014.
 Lonely Planet has been known and trusted as a leading publisher in travel guides.